PallakSinha/PallakSinha/README.md

 ## About

-I'm a data analyst with a background in economics and education, currently completing an MSc in Data Science & AI (BFSI vertical, AI Products horizontal) at BITS Pilani.
-I work across Python, SQL, and Power BI to clean, model, and visualize data — most recently building attrition-prediction models on a 4,500+ record HR dataset during a Data Analyst internship at Elevate Labs.
+I'm a detail-oriented professional with a background in economics and education, currently completing an MSc in Data Science & AI (Finance specialization) from BITS Pilani.
+I have a strong foundation in data visualization, statistical modeling, and business analytics, developed through hands-on work in Python, SQL, and Power BI.

 Before moving into data science, I spent four years as a mathematics teacher, using assessment data to design interventions that measurably improved student outcomes.
 That experience shaped how I approach every project now: start from the question a stakeholder actually needs answered, then let the data and the model serve that question — not the other way around.

 I bring an economics lens to my analysis — I'm particularly interested in behavioral and applied econometrics — alongside hands-on machine learning, deep learning, and NLP skills built through a portfolio of independent projects.

+🔭 Currently: Building hands-on projects and strengthening my practical skills in Data Science and AI 📊 Interests: Data Science, Business Analytics, Financial Analytics, and applied AI

 ## Tech Stack